The School of Arts is comprised of Anthropology and Archaeology, Film and Television, Music, Philosophy and Theatre.

-The School leads the Jean Golding Institute (Professor Kate Robson-Brown) the Centre for Health, Humanities and Science (Professor Havi Carel) and Centre for Science and Philosophy (Professor James Ladyman).
+The School leads the Jean Golding Institute (Professor Kate Robson-Brown) the Centre for Health, Humanities and Science (Professor Havi Carel) and Redirect (Centre for Science and Philosophy) (Professor James Ladyman).
 We participate widely across the six Faculty of Arts Research Centres.
 We also lead Faculty of Arts Research Clusters in Linguistics and Language Variation (Professor Fiona Jordan) and Screen Research (Dr Jaqueline Maingard).

 Within the School, our areas of cross-disciplinary focus are: